-· Wait for the initiator to connect to the Testing Station and perform a Standard Login.
+• Wait for the initiator to connect to the Testing Station and perform a Standard Login.

-\cdot Verify if the device attempts a Header or Data Digest negotiation, it offers CRC32C or none as options.
+• Verify if the DUT attempts a Header or Data Digest negotiation, it offers 'CRC32C' and 'None' as options.

 Test #9.2: Header and Data Digest